bozsahin/thebench/README.md

    This will create <code>thebench</code> folder with code and documentation.

-2. In the terminal, and in that directory, do  the following:
+2. In the terminal, and IN THAT directory, do  the following:

-   <code>bench.install.sh</code>
+   <code>src/bench.install.sh</code>

    <code>pip install sly</code>